kianmeng/webservice-ipapi/README.md

 # DESCRIPTION

-WebService::IPAPI is Perl library for obtaining information on IPv4 or IPv6 address.
+WebService::IPAPI is a Perl library for obtaining information on IPv4 or IPv6 address.

 # DEVELOPMENT